1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Back to top of page

 A. The International College of Metaphysical Theology undergraduate program is the only one based on upper division semester hours, just like any accredited College or University in the country.
 This makes ICMT the only program of its kind to incorporate formal education into a distance learning program.
-The Enrollment / Evaluation Fee covers the cost of reviewing, evaluating and applying your prior education and eligible related life-experience toward meeting the college's entrance requirements.
+The Enrollment Fee covers the cost of reviewing, evaluating and applying your prior education and eligible related life-experience toward meeting the college's entrance requirements.
+It also covers the costs associated with creating a permanent student record - and creation of the student's private access for the ICMT Online Campus System.

 Back to top of page